IrisZhuDev/flicker-task/README.md

-# Fetch photo with Flicker API
+# Fetch photos with Flicker API

 This project used Angular and Flicker API to fetch images from Nasa's account.